JoshOrndorff/utxo-workshop/README.md

 # UTXO on Substrate

+A UTXO chain implementation on Substrate

+**Reference**: This repo is an updated reimplementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE)

+## Workshop Format

-This workshop takes you through a full implementaion of UTXO on Substrate.
-This repo is structured in workshop format.
+Checkout the `workshop` branch to get started on this workshop.
+The following steps will take you through a full implementation of UTXO on Substrate.

+> Note: `Master` branch contains all the answers.
+Where's the fun in that?

 **Estimated time**: 2 hours

-**You will learn:**
+### You will learn
 - How to implement the UTXO model on Substrate
 - How to secure UTXO transactions against attacks
 - How to customize transaction pool logic on Substrate

-**Reference**: This repo is an updated reimplementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE).
+- Good coding patterns for working with Substrate & Rust

 ## Getting started